Post Processing

 4) Chromatic Aberration

-Adds slight color separation at the edges (lens-style effect).
+Adds slight color separation near edges (stylized lens effect).

 Key settings:

-- Radial Modulation: pushes it toward screen edges
+- Radial Modulation — pushes the effect toward screen edges

 5) Brightness / Contrast